-Cocktail meatballs are so much fun.
-I love all meatballs actually – pork meatballs, chicken meatballs, spicy meatballs… but these are especially fun because of their size.
-And they are also especially flavorful, thanks to the simple yet delicious three-ingredient sauce.
+I love meatballs – turkey meatballs, pork meatballs, chicken meatballs, spicy meatballs… but these are especially fun because of their size.
+And they are also extra flavorful, thanks to the simple yet delicious three-ingredient sauce.

-In fact, I like these meatballs so much, that I often serve them to my family for dinner.
-Why wait until we host when we can enjoy these tasty beef morsels whenever we feel like it?
+In fact, I like these cocktail meatballs so much, that I often serve them to my family for dinner.
+Why wait until we host when we can enjoy these tasty ground beef morsels whenever we feel like it?
 They truly are very easy to make.

 You'll only need a few simple ingredients to make this tasty meatball recipe.
 The exact measurements are included in the recipe card below.
 Here's a general overview:

 - Lean ground beef (85/15): I tried using extra-lean ground beef in this recipe, but the meatballs were not juicy enough.

 Kosher salt and black pepper: I use kosher salt in most of my recipes.
 If you use fine salt (sea salt or table salt), you might need to use less salt.

 - For the sauce: Unsweetened ketchup, Dijon mustard, and sugar-free maple syrup (or use the real thing if you don't mind the carbs).

 It's a truly easy recipe!
 Scroll down to the recipe card for the detailed instructions.
 Here are the basic steps: